Reviews You Can Rely On

 How to Choose an Ultralight Sleeping Bag

-Alan hanging out in the Revelation 20 in The Barracks of southwestern Utah.
+One of our lead testers hanging out in The Barracks of southwestern Utah.

 Credit: Ethan Newman

 First, if you're unsure about whether an ultralight product is right for you, our Buying Advice article for traditional backpacking sleeping bags provides a detailed analysis of the categories we test and score.
-This thorough overview covers types of insulation, shell fabrics, and construction techniques, as well as different styles of bags and their best uses.
-To not be redundant, the below article focuses on styles, features, and strategies that are particular to ultralight sleeping bags, and doesn't repeat the broad information relevant to all sleeping bags.
+This comprehensive overview covers various types of insulation, shell fabrics, and construction techniques, as well as different styles of bags and their optimal uses.
+To avoid redundancy, the article below focuses on styles, features, and strategies that are particular to ultralight sleeping bags, and doesn't repeat the broad information relevant to all sleeping bags.

 Choosing the Right Sleeping Bag

-This article intends to walk you through a decision-making process that will result in you choosing the perfect sleeping bag for you.
-This involves asking yourself a series of questions that will best help you identify your needs and desires, and also rule out any particular bags or styles that are going to be inappropriate for your adventures.
+This article aims to guide you through a decision-making process that will help you choose the perfect sleeping bag for your needs.
+This involves asking yourself a series of questions that will help you identify your needs and desires, and also rule out any particular bags or styles that are inappropriate for your adventures.
 The result should be a very narrow focus of products that you can then research in more depth before making your decision.

 ultralight sleeping bag - a magnificent campsite, and a great place to test out the best...